thiagoes/micro-arcade-F15/README.md

 ## Software

-**WARNING: DO NOT start coding until you have wired your matrix properly and can test, while you code.**
+**WARNING: DO NOT start coding until you have wired your matrix properly and can test while you code.**

 1. Download the distribution code from Github, but issuing this command on the terminal